microsoft/TypeScript-New-Handbook/chapters/Basics.md

 greet("Maddison", new Date());
                   ^^^^^^^^^^
 ```

-Keep in mind, we don't always have to write explicit type annotations.
+Remember, we don't always have to write explicit type annotations.
-In many cases, TypeScript can even just *infer* (or "figure out") the types for us even if we omit them.
+Often TypeScript can even just *infer* (or "figure out") the types for us even if we omit them.

 ```ts
 let foo = "hello there!"